LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_6.md

 ### 📜 Description

-> According to legend, when its antlers shine in seven colors, it is said to grant eternal life.
+> It has the ability to teleport things by passing them through its rings.
+It sends objects it likes to a hiding place known only to itself.

 ---